 Why do SEOs Want to Prevent Short Clicks?

 We all know the situation too well.
 You click on a result and in a fraction of a second you decide if the page is useful or not.
 Reasons for unsatisfactory search results can be:

 - too many advertisements

 - the content quality is bad

 - you expected something else (a different content format, for example, or you had a different search intent)

 It really does not matter why a short click happens.
 Google returned a useless result and has thereby failed you, as a searcher.
 Why should Google keep sending other users to this site, if enough data is supporting the conclusion that too many short clicks happen?
 It is more likely that Google will use the concept of shelf space optimisation on the results and scrap those that do not add to the user satisfaction.

 Is the Short Click Box Shown Every Time?

 It is interesting to note that the short click box is not shown every time.
-My search experiments show that Google only shows this box on the first results page, which means the first 10 results.
+Our search experiments show that Google only shows this box on the first results page, which means the first 10 results.
 You can check this relatively easy yourself, as the box is already part of the source code of the search page.
 It is just waiting to be activated.
 You can search for “People also search for” within the source code of the page.